-Why Is It so Hard to Seek Treatment?
+Why Is It So Hard to Seek Treatment?

 According to government statistics, nearly half of all youth ages 8 to 15 with a mental illness receive no treatment.
 Studies have been conducted to determine the reasons for this disparity, and there is no single answer.
 Some reasons have to do with the environment, economics, and other overarching factors.
 In some cases, the mental disorder itself may create conditions that prevent the individual from seeking help.

-- Stigma and Embarrassment.
 Negative and judgmental attitudes toward mental illness create shame and fear of being identified with the mentally ill.

 Benefits of Getting Treatment for Mental Health

 Improved concentration, enhanced creativity, reduced absenteeism, increased productivity and better overall performance are all very real benefits of good mental health.

 Leave behind feelings of weakness, shame, and embarrassment.
 Asking for help doesn’t mean you’re a failure.
 It’s the best and wisest strategy for success in overcoming your struggles.
 We also recommend that people talk to someone they trust.
-If you’re not sure where to start or are feeling intimidated about dealing with professionals, start with a friend or family member.
+If you’re unsure where to start or feel intimidated about dealing with professionals, start with a friend or family member.
 They can point you in the right direction and work with you to find the best source of treatment.

 If you’re not specific, others may completely miss your plea for help.
 Vague comments are easily missed or misunderstood, so be as precise as possible.
 Be as positive as you can.
-It’s understandable that negativity creeps in when you’re wrestling with real problems.
+Understandably, negativity creeps in when you’re wrestling with real problems.
 But try to abstain from whining or complaining.
-Also be kind and gentle; avoid making demands or threats.
+Also, be kind and gentle; avoid making demands or threats.
 Bad attitudes can turn people away just when you need them most.